 There are several reasons why a computer may not start, including:

 Remember that many hardware problems cannot be fixed immediately.
 If the computer does not start, it is better to take it to a workshop than to fix it yourself.
 Most hardware problems are due to poor connections or minor glitches.
 In this case, the hard drive will most often be in order, that is, your files will not be affected.

 Do this before you start repairing your computer.
 To do this, remove the hard drive from your computer, connect it to another computer via an IDE to USB adapter (or SATA to USB adapter for older hard drives), and back up the hard drive on the other computer.

-As cliche as it may seem, check again that the power cable is connected to the computer and to an electrical outlet, and the outlet is working.
+As cliche as it may seem, check again if the power cable is connected to the computer and to an electrical outlet, and the outlet is working.

-- Connect your computer directly to an electrical outlet to see if a surge protector or power strip is causing the problem.
+Connect your computer directly to an electrical outlet to see if a surge protector or a power strip is causing the problem.

 If the computer is on but the screen is black, there might be something wrong with the monitor.
 Recheck your monitor connection and then try another monitor (if possible).

 You can work on a laptop without a battery if you connect it to a power source.
 If the laptop starts without a battery, something is wrong with the battery, which will need to be replaced.

 This is an important step as it ensures that the computer has a proper power source to turn on.